nicewook/til/quotes/I-have-never-known-any-distress-that-an-hour’s-reading-did-not-relieve.md

-"I have never known any distress that an hour’s reading did not relieve."
+# I have never known any distress that an hour’s reading did not relieve

 - Baron de Montesquieu